garrandall/popular-music-data/tracks/i-lost-on-jeopardy--weird-al--yankovic.md

 Art Fleming gave the answers
 Oh, but I couldn't get the questions right-ight-ight

-I lost on Jeopardy, baby, ooh
+I lost on Jeopardy, baby, oh
-I lost on Jeopardy, baby, ooh
+I lost on Jeopardy, baby, oh

 Well, I knew I was in trouble now
 My hope of winning sank